About eLIZABETH (PSST...THAT'S ME!)

 That year I paid to have a custom PC built for the sole purpose of being able to provide desktop publishing services to friends.
 I set up virtual voicemail boxes for each roommate and charged a monthly fee for the service.

 My first break into the corporate world was answering phones for a healthcare consulting firm in Oakland.
 Between setting appointments and transferring calls, I would learn about Oracle networking systems, desktop publishing, and code.
 The "computer guy" was impressed, had a chat with the boss and I was promoted and given a raise.

-Thanks to the creative explosion that was happening within the digital space, I was able to let my creative juices run wild and started to design and build sites before drag-and-drop editors were a thing.
+Thanks to the creative explosion that was happening within the digital space early on, I was able to let my creative juices run wild and started to design and build sites before drag-and-drop editors were a thing.

 But it was when code was just so much more than lines of text that things really clicked for me.
 It's not about the problems you solve or the languages you know; it's about making people feel like they can do anything with technology because they're never alone as long as they have creativity and curiosity.

 A decent wifi connection helps, too.